Skip to main content

 SSE Real-Time Streaming

-Active executions can be streamed in real time via Server-Sent Events (SSE).
+Active executions can be streamed in real time via Server-Sent Events (SSE) on the unified execution API.
 This is useful for building dashboards or monitoring tools that show live execution progress.

 # Stream execution status updates